avvrkrishna/data-engineering/retail_etl_project/overview.md

 ### Outcome:
 - Final ETL project which continuously loads the data to respective snowflake tables.
-- Data from the Snowflake tables can be further used for processing and creating reports and dashboards
+- Data from the Snowflake tables can be further used for processing and creating reports and dashboards by Visualization team